atht9/QtApps/README.md

 # QtApps

-These are some examples for some QT 5.0 Applications developed in C++ developped on Linux.
+These are some examples for some applications I developed for my class and colleagues in C++ using the Qt 5 framework.

+You must run the .pro file using the Qt Creator.

-For any help in opening them, contact me.
+For any help in opening or using them, feel free to contact me.